grey-software/Onboarding/content/en/overview.md

 ## What is Git?

 Git is a source distributed version control system which means that you can track your changes in computer files and coordinating work on those files among multiple people.
 So, that’s why Git is called a distributed version control system.

 For example, At any point, you are working on a project and your project hit with a fatal error and you don’t know what causes it so with the help of Git you can also revert to the stable state of the project.<br></br>

 Git also helps you to synchronize your project between the different people remotely.
-For example, you are working with your team members on a project and whenever you make changes in the file, git takes those changes and merge them into a repository actually Git stores information about the project’s progress on a repository So you don’t need to worry about mailing your files each time with your team and this is how collaborating remotely can be done easily using git.
+For example, you are working with your team members on a project and whenever you make changes in the file, git takes those changes and merge them into a repository actually Git stores information about the project’s progress on a repository

-<cta-button  link="https://git-scm.com/downloads" text="Download Git" >  </cta-button>
+So you don’t need to worry about mailing your files each time with your team and this is how collaborating remotely can be done easily using git.

 ## Why Git?

 According to the latest Stack Overflow developer survey, more than 70 percent of developers use Git, making it the most-used VCS in the world.
 Git is a free and open-source distributed version control system.